hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 page_title: "Spread"
 sidebar_current: "guides-advanced-scheduling"
 description: |-
-    The spread stanza allows operators to increase failure tolerance in their Nomad clusters by allowing them to distribute their workloads in a customized way based on attributes or client metadata.
+  The following guide walks the user through using the spread stanza in Nomad.
 ---

 # Increasing Failure Tolerance with Spread